- Page Count: 364

 I really don’t know what to say about this that wouldn’t spoil something because just the way everything unfolds makes it almost a mystery.
 The story jumps back and forth between the past and present (and various characters) and totally felt like a puzzle.
 Like you get little pieces here and there… and when you finally start to see the bigger picture or guess what it is, it’s like WHAAAAT

 Plus, the pacing was so well done — it totally read like a movie at times!
 Everything just kept getting more and more intense and twisted right up to the awesome ending.
-I normally wouldn’t be super into a story like this that’s pretty much devoid of romance and features a bunch of antiheroes (like I definitely prefer A Darker Shade of Magic over This Savage Song), but IT WAS SO WELL DONE that I was totally into it!
+I normally wouldn’t be super into a story like this that’s pretty much devoid of romance and features a bunch of antiheroes, but IT WAS SO WELL DONE that I was totally into it!
 Schwab really can write some excellent monsters…